Class Schedule

 $30 per person

-Join Jen and Dan on the last day of 2024 for a deeply restorative Yin and Sound Healing session at Lulu's Barn on Westport Island.
+Join Jen and Dan for a deeply restorative Yin and Sound Healing session at Lulu's Barn on Westport Island.
 Let Jen guide you through gentle Yin poses to release tension, while Dan fills the space with the soothing sounds of crystal sound bowls and acoustic guitar.
-This is the perfect way to reflect, recharge, and set your intentions for the year ahead.
-By releasing the past year's stress and embracing tranquility, you'll create space for new beginnings in 2025.
-Start your new year with peace, balance, and renewal at 9 AM on December 31, 2024.
 Join us for this 90-minute class, open to all levels, and discover how surrendering can nurture and support you.
 We hope you can join us!
 Namaste, Jen Please, no class cards.
 Payment may be made on the day of the class using cash, check, Venmo or the Workshop Tab on the Class Rates page.

 Jen Moclair